BUSINESS IMMIGRATION LAW FIRM

 BUSINESS IMMIGRATION ATTORNEYS CAN HELP WITH WORK VISAS

 Bringing employees to the US can be a frustrating and difficult process.
-Whether your business is seeking to hire the most qualified candidate, who happens to be from outside the US, or trying to transfer in an executive or manager from your foreign office, the business immigration lawyers at the Law Offices of Garry L. Davis can help.
+Whether your business is seeking to hire the most qualified candidate, who happens to be from outside the US, or trying to transfer in an executive or manager from your foreign office, the business immigration lawyers at the Law Offices of board certified immigration attorney, Garry L. Davis can help.

 Our work visa lawyers have successfully filed intracompany transfer work visas for executives, managers and those employees with proprietary knowledge of the company’s offerings (L-1A and L-1B visas).
 We also file for professional worker visas and work visas provided for under the NAFTA treaty (H-1B and TN-1).
 For nationals of those countries with whom the US has a treaty of trade and friendship that provides for them, we file E-1 trader and E-2 investor visas.
 If you are a religious organization and wish to bring a foreign clergyman to head up or start an ethnic congregation, we file R-1 religious worker visas.